-U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climbed
+U.S. Shattered Records For New Coronavirus Cases This Week As Hospitalizations Climb

 New coronavirus cases in the U.S. reached staggering highs this week, the second week in a row of record-breaking growth.
 Hospitalizations rose quickly, too, approaching levels that will soon eclipse the spring and summer peaks.